The Complete Disney Villains List 2025: Names and Fun Facts Too

 Edgar is one of the few Disney villains who doesn’t have his or her own song.
 In fact, he only sings once, singing Rock-a-Bye Kitties as he drugs the cats’ milk.

 Prince John and the Sheriff of Nottingham are the dynamic duo of evil in Disney’s 1973 film, Robin Hood.
-Prince John is the cruel, greedy, and cowardly brother of King Richard and is determined to steal the throne in his absence.
-The Sheriff of Nottingham is his brutish sidekick who is constantly battling Robin Hood.
+John is the cruel, greedy, and cowardly brother of King Richard and is determined to steal the throne in his absence.
+The Sheriff of Nottingham is his brutish sidekick who is constantly battling our protagonist.

 Fun Fact